You can find me on Instagram! Skip to main content

 Wood effect vinyl

-I've used this vinyl as display backing for 7 years and it still looks like new!
-Check out my Instagram to see pictures of it in my classroom
+I've used this vinyl as display backing for 7 years and it still looks new!
+Check out my Instagram to see it in my classroom.

 Amazon Prime

-It has been so handy having next day delivery when I've needed something for school.
-You can check out my Amazon Teacher store for all my teacher essentials and books for the classroom.
-You can get a 30-day free trial too
+It's been so handy having next day delivery when I've needed something for school.
+Check out my Amazon Teacher Store for teacher essentials and books.

 Follow me on Instagram